This post may contain affiliate links. For more information, read my disclosure policy.

 Why do we use unsalted Butter in baking?

-Since unsalted butter is just churned cream with nothing else added, the flavor of the sweet cream stands out.
-Salted butter has a saltier taste, which can cloud the taste of your baked goods.
-When you want to have complete control over the flavor in your recipe, you want to use unsalted butter.
 When you control the salt, you control the flavor of the finished product.
 Controlling the flavor is key, especially in recipes where you want the sweet cream flavor of the butter to shine through (like in cupcakes or sugar cookies).
-Since different butter brands have different salt content, using salted butter means you have zero control over the salt in your recipe.
 Baking is a science, after all, and too much salt can affect your recipe just like using too much flour can.

 When to use salted butter